From protein powders to bars and high-protein diets, we’re eating more protein than ever. But do we really need to be consuming quite so much?

 However, it can occur in extreme circumstances, such as in people who are coping with severe long-term illnesses or eating a very restricted diet.10

 What happens if you eat too much protein?

-Experts have pointed to a range of health issues that can be caused by a high-protein diet, such as:
+Experts have pointed to potential health issues that can be caused by excessive protein intake, such as:

-A 2013 review of studies published in ISRN Nutrition found that a high-protein diet can lead to a build-up of acid in the body, triggering calcium to leach from the bones.
-Researchers found you’re more likely to break your arm when eating a diet rich in protein.10
+A 2013 review of studies published in ISRN Nutrition found that a diet with too much protein can lead to a build-up of acid in the body, triggering calcium to leach from the bones.12

-The same study also reported a raised risk of kidney stones from a diet that’s high in protein and low in fluids – particularly for diets rich in animal protein, like meat, dairy and fish.11
+The same study also reported a raised risk of kidney stones from a diet that contains excessive amount of protein and low in fluids – particularly for diets rich in animal protein, like meat, dairy and fish.13

-Weight gain is another concern.
-A 2016 study in Clinical Nutrition reported that the extra protein in a low-carb diet was linked to gaining weight in the long-term.12
+A 2016 study in Clinical Nutrition reported that the extra protein in a low-carb diet was linked to gaining weight in the long term.14

 Make sure you also check the food labels on protein shakes and supplements, as they may contain added fat and sugar – so more calories.